 How Do Eggs Become Chickens or Other Living Things? [v1.0]

-Coming Soon - anticipated release date IN fall 2018
+Coming Soon - anticipated release date IN Jan 2019

 This middle school unit on the structure of living organisms and their growth, development, and reproduction starts off with students encountering a series of news reports about the growing prevalence of backyard chicken coops across the country.
 Disagreements about why some chicken eggs hatch baby chickens and others don't, as well competing models about what is going on inside an egg before it hatches, spark student questions and ideas for investigations geared toward trying to figure out where babies of chickens come from and how they develop.